 The increased alcohol consumption in Taiwan is mainly due to easy access to alcohol.
 Sales are available 24/7.
 The distribution network is dense and characterized by a strong presence of convenience stores.
 In 2017, it was the most important off-trade channel for alcohol players.
 A wide array of imported brands is offered by retailers like Costco and Carrefour.

-Closing Thoughts on the Taiwan Market
+Closing Thoughts on Exporting Alcohol to Taiwan

 While ease of entry and high growth potential make Taiwan attractive to foreign businesses, breaking into such a mature and highly competitive market can be tricky.
 Companies must carefully consider their resources, as well as long-term and short-term goals, to determine if this market is the right choice for them.
-Otherwise, one of the other Greater China markets may be the better option on where and how to develop their business.
+Otherwise, one of the other Greater China markets may be the better option for where and how to develop their business.